-A Langstroth hive is usually the easiest place to start.
-Cost is usually $60-$200 depending on where you purchase it from.
+A Langstroth hive is usually the easiest place to start beekeeping as a beginning beekeeper.
+The cost is usually $60-$200, depending on where you purchase it from.

-There are many different types of hive options available but most beekeepers own this type and therefore information and equipment are readily available.
+There are many different types of hive options available, but many experienced beekeepers own this type, and therefore information and equipment are readily available.

-The first thing you’ll want to do is to visit the local beekeeper’s association.
+The first thing you’ll want to do is to visit the local beekeeper’s association or beekeeping community.
 This is because you’ll need to know what configuration of bee boxes your colony will need to get through the winter.